 - Speed.
 Transactions are completed in seconds.
 There’s no need to swipe credit cards, provide change, or even provide paper receipts.

 - Better budgeting.
 Since all transactions are digital, it’s easy to track purchases, spending, etc.

 - Discounts.
 Gone are the days of punch cards and coupon clipping.
-Integrated loyalty programs benefit consumers and businesses alike since they can be stored within the mobile wallet.
+Integrated loyalty programs benefit consumers and businesses alike since they can be stored within the e wallet.
 Coupons, delivery updates, card balances, reminders about an offer’s expiration date—it’s all at your fingertips—keeping business connected to customers.

 - Valuable data.
 Digital purchases deliver a wealth of valuable information about customers—information businesses can use to improve the customer experience, while giving deeper insights into their shopping behaviors, patterns, etc.

 The perks are undeniable.
 But in the days of high-profile phishing schemes and hackings, is there really a way for smaller businesses to mitigate risk to themselves and their customers in an increasingly digital world?
 Consider the fact the average amount an enterprise in North America shelled out for a breach was $1.3 million in 2017, while small and medium business owners paid about $117,000 on average, according to a 2017 report.
 So, what can businesses do to ramp up cyber security while providing customers with digital payment options?

 Whether you want to receive mobile payments, or let your customers pay with Bitcoin, your business will obviously need to have new hardware, like terminals and phones that support Near Field Communication (NFC), plus a great internet connection, and—most importantly—an updated and secure infrastructure.
 A critical part of this step is choosing an enterprise-grade threat solution that delivers trustworthy and tested protection for your business’ digital environment.
 It should provide: